Florida's Mullen's uneven month ends in Darth Vader costume - WHIZ News

 Florida’s faithful dismissed Mullen’s strong and somewhat questionable stances as typical brashness for an outspoken coach who’s focused on winning.
 They found themselves defending him again Saturday night.

-Mullen had to be pulled away several times and was so irate by the end of the exchange that he came back out of the locker room tunnel for a curtain call.
+Mullen had to be pulled away several times and was so irate by the end of the exchange — anger can lead to the dark side — that he came back out of the locker room tunnel for a curtain call.
 Fans chanted his name as he returned to the field for the start of the third quarter.

 Maybe that’s where Mullen ultimately lands, with wins against Georgia and potentially Alabama.
 He might want to keep the lightsaber handy just in case.